-Put simply, postnasal drip happens when our mucous membranes get a little out of sorts.
+Put simply, postnasal drip happens when our mucous membranes get a little wonky.
 Our mucous membranes can produce as much as two quarts of mucus in a day.
-Most of this drips down the back of our throats without us noticing.
+Most of this drips down the back of our throats without so much as a tickle.
 It’s only when that mucus deviates in viscosity that we notice something is amiss.
-The biological response to just about any irritation in our respiratory or digestive tracts is to produce more mucus.
-Mucus contains antiseptic enzymes and has sticky lubricating properties which can coat sensitive areas and prevent further injuries; it can, however, get a overwhelming…nonstop phlegm in the back of your throat is pretty nasty.
+The biological response to just about any irritation in our respiratory or digestive tracts is to produce more mucus, and rightly so.
+Mucus contains antiseptic enzymes and has sticky lubricating properties which can coat sensitive areas and prevent further injuries; it can, however, get a little overwhelming…nonstop phlegm in the back of your throat is pretty nasty.

 Postnasal drip can lead to coughing, sore throats, and is thought to be a contributing factor in halitosis.
 It is rarely a condition suffered on its own.
 It is usually paired with something like a sinus infection or a case of seasonal allergies.
 That means that the treatment of one requires a treatment of both.
 Determining what brought it on in the first place is going to be an important first step in getting rid of it, as it will decide what the next course of action will be.
 Whatever the case, if your postnasal drip lasts more than a few weeks and doesn’t respond to the steps laid out here, a trip to the doctor is in order.
 They’ll be able to find the source and help you tackle it.